-The Alliance Community Schools Board, dba Dayton Leadership Academies - Dayton View, is charged with oversight of the operation of DVLA.
+The Alliance Community Schools Board (ACS), d/b/a Dayton Leadership Academies - Dayton View, is charged with oversight of the operation of Dayton Leadership Academies - Dayton View.
 ACS holds monthly board meetings and additional meetings as needed.
-ACS is responsible for meeting the expectations of the sponsorship contract, generating the strategic direction for DVLA, overseeing the fiscal management of DVLA, and monitoring the performance of the Executive Director, the Treasurer, and the Administrative Team in the daily management of DVLA
+ACS is responsible for meeting the expectations of the sponsorship contract, generating the strategic direction of the school, overseeing the fiscal management of the school, and monitoring the performance of the executive director, the treasurer, and the administrative team in the daily management of the school.

-There shall be no fewer than five and no more than fifteen Board Members of ACS.
-Board Members shall be appointed for three-year terms with a maximum of three consecutive terms or a total of nine years of consecutive service.
+There shall be no fewer than five and no more than fifteen board members of ACS.
+Board members shall be appointed for three-year terms, with a maximum of three consecutive terms or a total of nine years of consecutive service.

-Board Members shall be nominated by the Governance and Nominating Committee of the Board.
-The slate of nominees, upon recommendation of the Governance and Nominating Committee, shall be submitted to the members of the Board prior to a vote to formally elect Board Members.
-A member who has served three consecutive, three-year terms will not be eligible for reappointment until a lapse of one year after the expiration of his/her last term.
+Board members shall be nominated by the Governance and Nominating Committee of the board.
+The slate of nominees, upon recommendation of the Governance and Nominating Committee, shall be submitted to the members of the board prior to a vote to formally elect board members.
+A member who has served three consecutive three-year terms will not be eligible for reappointment until a lapse of one year after the expiration of her last term.

-There shall be non-voting ex-officio Board Members who are not counted in determining the quorum.
-These ex-officio members shall include:
+There shall be non-voting ex officio board members who are not counted in determining the quorum.
+These ex officio members shall include:

-- Executive Director of ACS - Appointed President of the Parent Advisory Council for each community school under the supervision of ACS - Other ex-officio members as determined by members of the Board
+- Executive director of ACS - Appointed president of the Parent Advisory Council for each community school under the supervision of ACS - Other ex officio members as determined by members of the board

-Board Members shall serve as the following Officers.
-These Officers shall be elected for one-year terms from among the Board Members at an annual meeting normally held in May of each year.
-The Officers shall constitute the Executive Committee of the Board Members, including, but not limited to:
+Board members shall serve as the following officers.
+These officers shall be elected for one-year terms from among the board members at an annual meeting normally held in May of each year.
+The officers shall constitute the Executive Committee of the board members, including but not limited to:

 - Chairperson

 - Vice Chair

 - Secretary

 - Treasurer

-- Executive Director (ex-officio)
+- Executive Director (ex officio)

-Officers may be re-elected annually for terms that may not exceed their term of office as a Director.
-The Executive Committee shall further appoint Board Members to at least one committee in addition to their service on the Board.
+Officers may be reelected annually for terms that may not exceed their terms of office as directors.
+The Executive Committee shall further appoint board members to at least one committee in addition to their service on the board.

-Standing committees of Board Members shall include:
+Standing committees of board members shall include:

-- Executive Committee
+• Executive Committee

-- Governance and Nominating Committee

-- Finance and Facilities Committee
+- Governance and Nominating Committee - Finance and Facilities Committee

-These standing committees shall exclusively include members of the Board Members.
-In addition to standing committees of the Board, ACS shall be served by advisory committees that may vary in number and scope as determined by the Board Members and approved by a vote of the Board Members.
+These standing committees shall exclusively include members of the board members.
+In addition to standing committees of the board, ACS shall be served by advisory committees that may vary in number and scope as determined by the board members and approved by a vote of the board members.
 ACS Advisory Committees include; Audit, Academic Affairs, and Family and Community Engagement.
 Board members serve on these committees along with school administrators who have these particular responsibilities.
-Additional advisory committees of the Board shall include members of the Board as well as other community leaders with the characteristics, leadership, and skills appropriate for the function of the advisory committee.
-Advisory committees are chaired by one of the Board Members.
+Additional advisory committees of the board shall include members of the board as well as other community leaders with the characteristics, leadership, and skills appropriate for the function of the advisory committee.
+Advisory committees are chaired by one of the board members.